 Today David Fleming is the General Manager and at the helm of the establishment, having taken over the reins from his renowned predecessors Brian Crawford and Guido Guida.
 With his knowledge and expertise, David is the epitome of Tramp and continues to strive to bring its members a high level of discreet service coupled with a family feeling of ‘home from home’.

+In December 2019, Tramp celebrated its 50th birthday with a star studded 'Golden Anniversary' party.
+Fifty years on, the club is as relevant today as the day it opened catering to the latest tastes in music and cuisine.
 As the decades roll by and Tramp's popularity soars, there is one rule from 1969 that will never change - what happens in Tramp, stays in Tramp.
 And the legends, both living and dead, who have frequented the venue will never tell you otherwise.